troglobit/watchdogd/README.md

 ------------

 `watchdogd(8)` is an advanced system and process supervisor daemon, primarily intended for embedded Linux and server systems.
-It monitors critical system resources, supervises the heartbeat of processes, records deadline transgressions, and resets the system if needed.
+By default it periodically kicks the system watchdog timer (WDT) to prevent it from resetting the system.
+In its more advanced guise it monitors critical system resources, supervises the heartbeat of processes, records deadline transgressions, and initiates a controlled reset if needed.

 When a system comes back up after a reset, `watchdogd` determines the reset cause and records it in a file for later analysis by an operator